mlaursen/react-md/docs/README.md

 This will create the https://react-md.mlaursen.com/sassdoc page with the default settings for SassDoc.
 This is mostly used as a fallback for things that are not directly documentable within the main website.

+### examples-db
+This will create a "database" to be used to search for specific examples in the documentation site.

 ### air-quality
 This will remake the airQuality "database" by fetching the data from the https://data.gov website, parse/format the response, and limit the number of results.
 This is really only useful if you need to get some fresher data.

+### watch:all
+This will run a watcher for rebuilding the docgen and SassDoc databases as well as recompiling the react-md source code into the `lib/` folder.

+### watch:docgen
+This will create a watcher for the [docgen](#docgen) script and rebuild the "database" when a component's source code has changed.
+This isn't completely optimized since it doesn't check differences in content before writing.

+### watch:sassdoc
+This will create a watcher for the [sassdoc](#sassdoc) script and rebuild the "database" when a component's source code has changed.
+This isn't completely optimized since it doesn't check differences in content before writing.

+### watch:react-md
+This will just recompile a changed react-md source file into the `lib/` folder so the changes can be seen in the documentation site.

 ### start
 This will start the production server.
 The [build](#build) **must** have been run before the production server can